 On your application for admission, you were required to inform us if your first language is not English.
 If you have been offered employment as a TA, it is important for us to determine whether or not you have sufficient proficiency in the English language to carry out your TA duties.
-When you arrive on campus, and before you begin your TA assignment, you will be required to visit the School of Linguistics and Applied Language Studies so that staff can determine if you need to undergo an assessment, and if any additional training is recommended to assist you in improving your language proficiency.
-If additional training is recommended, you will not be charged for it, and you will retain your TA funding.
+A language assessment will be conducted either prior to your arrival at Carleton (by telephone or online) or once you arrive on campus.
+You will receive specific instructions during the admission process.
+Please note: the purpose of this assessment is simply to determine whether you require TA communication support.
+You will not be charged for this service and you will retain your TA funding regardless of the results.